nickcox/cd-extras/readme.md

 ## OS X & Linux

-Everything should work on non-Windows operating systems.
+`cd-extras` works on non-Windows operating systems.
 Note that the `MenuCompletion` option may be off be default unless you configure PSReadLine with a `MenuComplete` keybinding _before_ importing `cd-extras`.

 ```sh
 Set-PSReadLineKeyHandler -Key Tab -Function MenuComplete